Rooted in School Gardens

 Hands-in-the-Dirt Garden Education

-Our Rooted in School Gardens program provides hands-in-the-dirt garden-based education in partnership with participating MMSD schools.
+Our Gardener-in-Residence program provides hands-in-the-dirt garden-based education in partnership with participating MMSD schools.
 All school gardens are unique, ranging from a collection of container gardens or raised beds to a half-acre of plowed land, but they all provide students with a real-time look at how food is grown.

 School gardens also have many other benefits including: